-Analytic Solver Data Mining includes several different methods for data analysis such as
+Analytic Solver Data Science includes several different methods for data analysis such as

 - Charting with 8 different types of available charts,

 - Using Feature Selection for dimensionality reduction

 - Apply Monte Carlo simulation methods, as well as charting like you find in @RISK or Analytic Solver Simulation, to analyze data

 - Utilize transformation techniques which handle

 - binning continuous data,

 - Using Principal Components Analysis to reduce and eliminate superfluous or redundant variables

 - Two different types of Clustering techniques, k-Means and Hierarchical.